orf/git-workspace/README.md

     git-workspace --workspace <workspace> <SUBCOMMAND>

 FLAGS:
     -h, --help
             Prints help information

     -V, --version
             Prints version information

 OPTIONS:
     -w, --workspace <workspace>
-             [env: GIT_WORKSPACE=...]
+             [env: GIT_WORKSPACE=/Users/tom/PycharmProjects/]

 SUBCOMMANDS:
-    add       Add a provider to the configuration fetch     Fetch new commits for all repositories in the workspace help      Prints this message or the help of the given subcommand(s) list      List all repositories in the workspace run       Run a git command in all repositories update    Update the workspace, removing and adding any repositories as needed
+    add                Add a provider to the configuration fetch              Fetch new commits for all repositories in the workspace help               Prints this message or the help of the given subcommand(s) list               List all repositories in the workspace run                Run a git command in all repositories switch-and-pull    Pull new commits on the primary branch for all repositories in the workspace update             Update the workspace, removing and adding any repositories as needed
 ```

 ## Define your workspace